aryx/yacfe/commons/readme.txt

 the header and linker dependencies in Makefiles.
 A solution is to use cpp and pre-process many files that have such configuration issue.
-Another solution is to centralize all the cpp issue in one file, features.ml.cpp, that acts as a generic wrapper for other librairies and depending on the configuration actually call the external library or provide a fake empty services indicating that the service is not present.
+Another solution is to centralize all the cpp issue in one file, features.ml.in, that acts as a generic wrapper for other librairies and depending on the configuration actually call the external library or provide a fake empty services indicating that the service is not present.
-So you should have a ../configure that call cpp on features.ml.cpp to set those linking-related configuration settings.
+So you should have a ../configure that call cpp on features.ml.in to set those linking-related configuration settings.